httptoolkit/httptoolkit-website/src/posts/how-to-debug-anything.md

 Once you do fix your issue though, do yourself a favour and remember to:

-* Throughly retest the fix after writing it, rather than assuming it works based on your understanding of the problem.
+* Thoroughly retest the fix after writing it, rather than assuming it works based on your understanding of the problem.
 Failing to do this is very painful, wastes a load of your time, and is yet remarkably common.
 * Write some notes on how you debugged the issue, and your best understanding of the underlying issue & how it happened.
 At the very least this will help you debug similar issues in future, and in some important cases this highlights that your fix doesn't actually make any sense given your explanation, so one of the two is wrong.

 Good luck!